 It’s easy for Britain to pretend to be detached from slavery.
 We’ve been taught that it’s something that happened hundreds of years ago, that happened on American soil, that we abolished and have cleansed ourselves of.
 But a lot of the wealth and benefits of slavery continue to be felt in Britain today.

-This video is just one of a series that will be used as an educational and engagement tool, to inform, inspire and encourage colleagues and students to want to read more about the history of racism.
+This video series is used as an educational and engagement tool, to inform, inspire and encourage colleagues and students to want to read more about the history of racism.

 How can I help?

-You can help by watching this video, sharing it with friends, family members, your peers, your class – anybody really!
+You can help by watching these videos, sharing them with friends, family members, your peers, your class – anybody really!